Half the people reading this will show it to someone else.

 The SNS activates our adrenal gland.
 Our breathing quickens, to bring in more oxygen.
 Our heart beats faster, to increase blood flow to our muscles.
 Our pupils dilate (get larger) the better to see our foe.

 Digestion slows.
 Our mouth dries.
-We don’t need to pee anymore.
+We don’t need to use the bathroom anymore.
 We are ready for battle.

 It is an anabolic process, which builds up needed compounds.